 14. Planning to move mid-lease.
 If their rental application shows they are looking for a place well in advance of their current lease termination, they may repeat the pattern.
 Find out more before you get into trouble.

 15. Not likely to follow your rules.
 If you smell cigarette smoke on applicants who are renting a non-smoking unit, or they are covered in cat hair but swear they don’t own a pet, you have a problem.
 Casual liars make bad tenants.

 16. Changing jobs too often.
 Prefer applicants with careers, not jobs.
 Look for applicants who are employed at places that have paid vacations, sick days, health insurance and paid holidays.
-Otherwise you may find rent late due to Christmas, kids getting sick, taking time off to go to a wedding, etc. Prefer not to rent to applicants who are a cashier today, a tire changer tomorrow and a burger flipper in six months.
-If they change jobs that often, you will soon be without rent when they are between jobs.
-Look for at least 12 months at the same job or career.
+Otherwise you may find rent late due to Christmas or other reasons.
+If they change jobs that often, you may soon be without rent when they are between jobs.
+Look for at least 12-months at the same job or career.
 It is a lot tougher to track down a judgment and get a garnishment with a job hopper.